 Change Log

-Review every configuration change made to your agent — by you or the agent itself — with full before/after values, actor attribution, and timestamps.
+Review every configuration change made to your agent — by you or the agent itself — with full before/after values, actor attribution, and one-click revert.

 Tip: The Change Log is your agent's built-in audit trail.
-Every settings edit, scheduled job tweak, or mail/voice configuration change is captured automatically — with the exact before and after values.
+Every settings edit, scheduled job tweak, or mail/voice configuration change is captured automatically — with the exact before and after values, and a one-click Revert on most entries.

 Overview

 The Change Log is a complete audit trail of every configuration change made to your agent.
-Unlike Runs — which tracks execution — the Change Log tracks mutations: what was changed, when, by whom, and exactly what the values were before and after.
+Unlike Runs — which tracks execution — the Change Log tracks mutations: what was changed, when, by whom, with the exact before and after values, and a one-click way to undo it.

-Every time your agent updates its own settings via settings_manager, or a team member edits configuration through the UI, a change entry is recorded.
-This gives you a transparent, reviewable history of how your agent has evolved over time.
+Every time your agent updates its own settings, edits one of its skills, or a team member changes configuration through the UI, a change entry is recorded.
+This gives you a transparent, reviewable history of how your agent has evolved over time — and a safe way to roll back when something doesn't pan out.

 Where to Find It